Heating Controls - Five Money-Saving Tips

 3. Zone your heating

-Instead of just having one room thermostat, you can have separate heating circuits, each with their own room thermostat or programmer, allowing you to zone the temperatures in different areas of your house.
+Instead of just having one room thermostat, you can have separate heating circuits, each with their own room thermostat or programmer.
+This allows you to zone the temperatures in different areas of your house.

-Setting lower temperatures for parts of the house that you use infrequently, or only at certain times of the day, will save energy and money.
+Setting lower temperatures for parts of your home that you use infrequently, or only at certain times of the day, will save energy and money.

 4. Programme or time your heating

-If you are buying a new programmer, look for one that lets you set different temperatures for each part of the day, and customise the pattern for each day of the week.
+If you are buying a new programmer, look for one that lets you set different temperatures for each part of the day.
+Then customise the pattern for each day of the week.

 It's a good idea to choose a model that also lets you override your normal pattern, so you can easily switch off your heating if you decide to head out for the evening or plan a few days away from home.
 This allows you to change your heating pattern without completely reprogramming the whole week.